composewell/streamly/benchmark/README.md

 ```

 You will see some benchmark suites end with `_cmp`, these are comparison
 groups.
-If you run a comparsion group benchmark, comparison of all the
+If you run a comparison group benchmark, comparison of all the
 benchmark suites in that group will be shown in the end.
 For example to compare
 all array benchmark suites: